The short answer to "Can I Eat Chocolate with Diabetes?" is that it depends on the type of chocolate, with darker, lower-sugar types being better.

 Final Word - Enjoy Chocolate But Be Smart

 Ask any doctor, and they will be against depriving yourself entirely of fun like chocolate, especially since there are likely some health benefits associated with its consumption.
 The key for diabetics is to consume it in moderation.
-Plus, understand that not all chocolate is the same; dark chocolate is considered healthier and better in most cases but some are misleading so read the label.
+Plus, understand that not all dark chocolate better for diabetics; dark chocolate is considered healthier and better in most cases but some are misleading so read the label.

 You will also want to consider your lifestyle choices like exercise and diet before indulging in chocolate.
 Make sure to consult with your doctor before incorporating chocolate into your regular diet.